Frequently Asked Questions

 VLA assists low-income artists with their arts-related legal issues.
 “Artist” includes almost any artistic discipline, including, but not limited to, visual arts, design, dance, theater, film, and music.
 VLA assists artists with “arts-related legal issues,” meaning legal issues arising as a result of artistic work.
 For example, intellectual property issues, contracts, application for an artist visa, or incorporation of arts-related businesses and non-profits, among others.

 VLA cannot assist artists with criminal matters, domestic relations matters, landlord-tenant matters unrelated to their art, and business advice.
-Also, VLA is not able to assist on legal issues that do not have any connection to New York.
+Also, VLA is not able to assist on legal issues that do not have any connection to New York, New Jersey or Connecticut.

 Yes, VLA works with individuals and with arts-related organizations, including both for-profit and non-profit organizations.

 For long-term legal issues, VLA has a network of lawyers, who volunteer their services on a pro bono free basis to represent VLA members.
 To be eligible for this long-term assistance through VLA, the member must demonstrate financial need and have the legal issue further reviewed in a legal consultation or clinic.
 VLA Staff Attorneys do not provide ongoing legal representation on any matter.

 Pro bono means that volunteer attorneys give legal services free of charge.

 Yes.
 VLA works on a membership structure.
 Fees vary based on whether you are a member or a nonmember, an individual or an organization.
 As a non-profit organization, VLA collects these membership fees to cover administrative costs, which enables VLA to serve the arts community.